AdamGetBackToWork/PROS/README.md

+## Hey there,
-### Hey there, welcome to the "PROS Projects Hub" at the Technical University of Warsaw! 🚀 This is where we keep our cool projects related to structural programming, a subject that's all about coding magic and making things happen.
+### welcome to the "PROS Projects Hub" from the Technical University of Warsaw!
+This is where I keep my projects related to structural programming.
+Nothing fancy, a game and some other stuff